We are conducting a risk analysis for pomelo fruit from Vietnam for human consumption.

 Pomelo industry in Australia

-- Pomelos are grown primarily in Far North Queensland, the Murray Valley region in New South Wales and Victoria, and the South Australian Riverland region.
-Pomelos are also commercially grown in the Northern Territory.
+- Pomelos are grown primarily in Far North Queensland, with smaller amounts grown in the Murray Valley region in New South Wales and Victoria, the South Australian Riverland region, and the Northern Territory.

 - Australian producers currently focus on supplying the domestic market.